What Is A Life Coach?

 Here’s how much my coaching programs cost.
 (My coaching isn’t cheap.)

-I charge a premium price because I limit my coaching to 20 clients at a time.
+I charge a premium price because I limit my practice to 20 clients at a time.
 When the slots are filled, I have a wait list.
 I limit my practice so that I can give the highest levels of the support to my current clients while having some availability to work with coaching alumni (who often come back for a single session “tune up” from time to time).

-In fact, after I recognized that the expense of coaching made my coaching prohibitive for some clients, I wrote my DIY coaching guide, Personal (R)evolution.
+In fact, after I recognized that the expense of coaching made my coaching prohibitive for some clients, I wrote my best-selling DIY coaching guide, Personal (R)evolution.

 There are plenty of coaches who will give away free introductory sessions and offer lower priced coaching than I do.
 If you are looking for less expensive coaching, I recommend noomii.com as a resource to find a coach who better meets your needs.